RamseyInHouse/scut/dev/partials/intro.md

 (Or you can think of the word in other ways: Scut will do your *scut work*; let Scut be your *scut monkey*.
 (Be careful how you use this word in polite company.
 To learn its many and colorful connotations, [have a look at Wiktionary](http://en.wiktionary.org/wiki/scut).))

+**BE AWARE:** *Scut is in early stages, under active development, **unstable** &mdash; still in SemVer v0. **Scut is wide, wide open to contributions**, and I will be building on it myself.
+New features will be added and old features might change.
+So if a part of Scut that you had been using suddenly doesn't work, please check this documentation to see what changed.*

 ### What makes Scut unique?

-#### Flexible abstractions of common patterns
+#### Flexible abstractions of common patterns &mdash; nothing more

-Scut doesn't apply any default colors, sizes, spacing, etc. It strives to be as un-opinionated as possible, offering abstract patterns that you can work into your own design without overriding anything or setting any site-wide parameters.
+Scut doesn't require additional setup and processessing, doesn't apply any default sizes, spacing, colors, etc. It strives to be as simple and un-opinionated as possible, offering abstract patterns that you can work into your own design without having to worry about overriding anything or setting-up any site-wide parameters.

-The only goal is to save you from typing the same few lines of code over and over again to achieve the same effect in different places.
+Scut's primary goal is to save you from typing the same few lines of styling code over and over again to achieve the same effect in different places.

 #### No vendor prefixes